Ranasinghe Premadasa: United National Party

 Having realized the limited future prospects in the Labour Party in the mid-1950s, Premadasa supported Sir John Kotelawala's attempts to remove the then-incumbent Mayor of Colombo, Dr N. M. Perera of the Lanka Sama Samaja Party.
-In 1955, Premadasa succeeded T. Rudra as Deputy Mayor and joined the United National Party in 1956 following the successful removal of N. M. Perera as Mayor of Colombo in February 1956.
+In 1955, Premadasa succeeded T. Rudra as Deputy Mayor and joined the United National Party in 1956 following the successful removal of Perera as mayor in February 1956.

 From the UNP, Premadasa contested the 1956 general election from the Ruwanwella electorate but lost to N. M. Perera.
-Following his defeat, he joined J. R. Jayewardene working for the party reorganization under Dudley Senanayake and served as the secretary of the Religious Affairs Committee of the Buddhist Council appointed by the government to organize the 2500th Buddha Jayanthi celebrations.
+Following his defeat, he joined J. R. Jayewardene in working for the party reorganization under Dudley Senanayake and served as the secretary of the Religious Affairs Committee of the Buddhist Council appointed by the government to organize the 2500th Buddha Jayanthi celebrations.
 The following year he joined the protest march to Kandy on 3 October, which had been organized by J. R. Jayewardene.
 The march was disrupted at Imbulgoda by thugs led by S. D. Bandaranayake.

 Premadasa was elected as the third Member of Parliament from Colombo Central in the March 1960 general election.
-The short-lived Dudley Senanayake government was defeated in three months and in the July 1960 general election that followed he polled fourth in the three-member constituency of Colombo Central.
-In 1961, he re-entered the Colombo Municipal Council having been elected from the Cinnamon Gardens Ward and served till 1965.
+The short-lived Dudley Senanayake government was defeated in three months and in the July 1960 general election he polled fourth in the three-member constituency of Colombo Central.
+In 1961, he re-entered the Colombo Municipal Council having been elected from the Cinnamon Gardens Ward and served until 1965.
 During this time, he worked to open preschools for poor families and initiated vocational training centres in sewing and tailoring for the youth.

 Minister of Local Government (1965–1970)

-Premadasa successfully contested the Colombo Central electorate in the 1965 general election and was elected to parliament and appointed as Chief Government Whip and Parliamentary Secretary to the Minister of Local Government, M. Tiruchelvam.
-When Tiruchelvam resigned in 1968 after the Ilankai Tamil Arasu Kachchi left Dudley Senanayake's government, Premadasa was promoted as Minister of Local Government and became a minister in Senanayake's cabinet.
+Premadasa successfully contested the Colombo Central electorate in the 1965 general election and was elected to parliament and appointed as Chief Government Whip and parliamentary secretary to the Minister of Local Government M. Tiruchelvam.
+When Tiruchelvam resigned in 1968 after the Ilankai Tamil Arasu Kachchi left Dudley Senanayake's government, Premadasa was appointed as Minister of Local Government and became a minister in Senanayake's cabinet.
 During his tenure, he instituted a bridges programme using pre-stressed concrete components, created the Maligawatta Housing Scheme and became known in the local governments across the island.
 Premadasa turned Radio Ceylon, the oldest radio station in South Asia, into a public corporation – the Ceylon Broadcasting Corporation on 5 January 1967.